extremeshok/clamav-unofficial-sigs/README.md

 * Copy all files in the systemd folder to /etc/systemd

 ### Advanced Config Overwrites
-Create the file /etc/clamav-unofficial-sigs.override.conf and specify your own config options which will aways overridde the default config file options.
+Create the file /etc/clamav-unofficial-sigs.conf.override and specify your own config options which will aways overridde the default config file options.
-This is to allow certain settings to survive updates/changes of the main config file
+This is to allow certain settings to survive updates/changes of the main config file.

 #### Check if signature are being loaded
 **Run the following command to display which signatures are being loaded by clamav